 More serious, but rare complications include:

-If you are pregnant or think you may be pregnant, tell your doctor due to risk of injury to the fetus from a cardiac cath.
+If you are pregnant or think you could be, tell your doctor due to risk of injury to the fetus from a cardiac cath.
 Radiation exposure during pregnancy may lead to birth defects.
-If you are lactating, or breastfeeding, you should be sure to tell your doctor.
+Also be sure to tell your doctor if you are lactating, or breastfeeding.

 For some people, having to lie still on the cardiac cath table for the length of the procedure may cause some discomfort or pain.